Quasi-Round MOTSs and Stability of the Schwarzschild Null Penrose Inequality: Abstract

 \section{Abstract}

-In \cite{R} the notion of Double Convexity for a foliation of a Null Cone was introduced to give a proof, if satisfied, of the Null Penrose Inequality.
-In this paper, for a class of strictly stable, Weakly Isolated Horizons we show the existence of a unique foliation by Doubly Convex Marginally Outer Trapped Surfaces (MOTS).
-Moreover, we show that any sufficiently small metric perturbation continues to support the existence of a Doubly Convex MOTS.
-Using this, and a lemma of S. Alexakis \cite{A}, we verify that the Null Penrose Inequality remains satisfied for a class of physically reasonable metric perturbations off of the standard Schwarzschild Null Cone.
+In \cite{R}, the notion of Double Convexity for a foliation of a conical null hypersurface was introduced to give a proof, if satisfied, of the Null Penrose Inequality.
+Double Convexity constrains the geometry of a Marginally Outer Trapped Surface (MOTS), called a quasi-round MOTS.
+In the first part of this paper, for a class of strictly stable Weakly Isolated Horizons, we show the existence of a unique foliation by quasi-round MOTS.
+In the second part, we show that any subsequent space-time perturbation continues to admit a quasi-round MOTS.
+Finally, for perturbations of the quasi-round MOTS in Schwarzschild, we identify sufficient conditions on the asymptotics of any past-pointing null hypersurface that yields the Null Penrose Inequality.